 PS (polystyrene) is formed into rigid or foam products.
 You likely know it by the trademark Styrofoam.
 Styrene monomer can leach into foods and it’s a possible human carcinogen.
 Styrene oxide is classified as a probable carcinogen.
 It’s also extremely difficult to recycle, and most programs don’t accept it.

 Many other plastic resins don’t fit into the previous categories.
 They get their own and can be difficult to recycle.

 It’s our hope that one day we will reach a point where 100 percent of what we use can be recycled.
 In the meantime, we’ll continue to work with our vendors to increase our participation in their recycling efforts.

-There is a total guarantee we can give you right now: Everything we manufacture is 100 percent made in the USA, and is recyclable.
+There is a total guarantee we can give you right now: Everything we manufacture is 100 percent made in the USA.

 Custom Packaging Experts

 Made in the USA